 Having hosted numerous Winter Olympics, St. Moritz is one of the prime spots for winter sports in Europe.
 It is the resort that made winter family vacations look idyllic and one of the premier European ski destinations.

-Whether it is cross-country skiing, snowshoeing or sledging, St. Moritz has the facilities for all of these attractions.
-Downhill skiing is a favourite; There are plentiful ski schools, and winter schools abound around the region of St. Moritz itself, as well as child care services if parents want to hit the slopes on their own.
+Whether you’re cross-country skiing, snowshoeing, or sledging, St. Moritz has the facilities for all of these attractions.
+Downhill skiing is a favourite.
+There are plentiful ski schools, and winter schools abound around the region of St. Moritz itself, as well as child care services if parents want to hit the slopes on their own.

 Non-skiers often enjoy the hikes on St. Moritz or fast rides on the safe trails of the St. Moritz-Celerina Olympia bobrun.